 One thing I appreciated about my growth in church was that we knew and were reminded that marriage is a sacred covenant between one man and one woman (Gen 2:24; Matt 19:4-5), but we were also taught that not everyone’s going to get married and that’s okay.
 Amongst Catholics there’s an understanding that people will either be priests, religious (nuns, brothers, friars, etc), married or single.
 Three of these vocations will mean a life of celibacy and serving God (1 Corinth 7:7-8) the latter of which is possible in married life but this is why it’s a vocation, it’s a way you’ve been called to by God.

 Not everyone in the Bible got married.
 A lot of them just dedicated themselves to God until they went to heaven.
 This is the whole thing about priests and the religious.
-The 12 Apostles didn’t get married, they just lived and died for the faith.
+The 12 Apostles didn’t get married (or if they did it wasn’t recorded in Scripture), they just lived and died for the faith.
 I’d love that level of being enamoured with the Father so much that it stilled that occasional ache for my other half (wherever he is).

 I’m not saying the Catholic way is the way everyone should go, that’s between each person and Jesus, but I do think the other denominations could learn something.
-We’re all pursuing that same satisfaction in the Lord (Psalm 42) and if we can help each other along the way that would be great.
+We’re all pursuing that same satisfaction in the Lord (Psalm 42), chasing holiness and if we can help each other along the way that would be great.
 We’d be showing each other a lot of grace.